CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

 ## Task 6: Add the custom skill to the search solution

+In this task, you will learn how to add the custom skill to your Azure AI Search solution by modifying the skillset and incorporating the Azure Function to enhance data processing during indexing.

 Now you need to include your function as a custom skill in the search solution skillset, and map the results it produces to a field in the index.

 1. In Visual Studio Code, in the **23-custom-search-skill/update-search** folder, open the **update-skillset.json** file.
 This contains the JSON definition of a skillset.